holbiejlln/holbertonschool-shell/loops_conditions_and_parsing/README.md

-# 10-fizzbuzz
+# 12-tell_the_story_of_passwd

-This script prints isplays the following information from each line of `/etc/passwd`:

-- Username
-- User ID
-- Home directory
+This Bash script reads the `/etc/passwd` file and prints a formatted "story" for each user.

 ## How to Run